huggingface/transformers/docs/source/en/chat_templating.md

         location: The location to get the temperature for, in the format "City, Country"
         unit: The unit to return the temperature in. (choices: ["celsius", "fahrenheit"])
     Returns:
-        The current temperature in the specified units, as a float.
+        The current temperature at the specified location in the specified units, as a float.
     """
-    return 22.  # Your real function should probably actually get the temperature!
+    return 22.  # A real function should probably actually get the temperature!

+def get_current_wind_speed(location: str) -> float:
+    """
+    Get the current wind speed in km/h at a given location.

+    Args:
+        location: The location to get the temperature for, in the format "City, Country"
+    Returns:
+        The current wind speed at the given location in km/h, as a float.
+    """
+    return 6.  # A real function should probably actually get the wind speed!

-tools = [get_current_temperature]
+tools = [get_current_temperature, get_current_wind_speed]
 ```

 Now, let's set up a conversation for our bot: